SciCrunch/connectivity-re/README.md

 # Connectivity-RE

 Code/corpus repository for the Autonomic nervous system (ANS) connectivity extraction.
-For more details, see "Detecting Anatomical and Functional Connectivity Relations in Biomedical Literature via Language Representation Models" to appear at SDP2021 @@ NAACL-HLT 2021.
+For more details, see "Detecting Anatomical and Functional Connectivity Relations in Biomedical Literature via Language Representation Models" to appear at SDP2021@NAACL-HLT 2021.

 ```bash
 export CONNECTIVITY_RE_HOME=/full/path/to/connectivity_re/repository